IgniteUI/igniteui-xplat-docs/doc/en/components/charts/chart-types-area.md

 ## $PlatformShort$ Polar Area Chart

+Polar Area Charts belong to a group of polar charts and have a shape of a filled polygon, where vertices or corners are located at the polar (angle/radius) coordinates of data points and are connected by a straight line and then filling the area represented by the connected points.
+The Polar Area Chart uses the same concepts of data plotting as the Scatter Marker Chart, but instead wraps the points around a circle and fills in the area that is drawn, rather than stretching the points and area filled along a horizontal line.

 <!-- TODO copy and combine content (code snippets, iframes, description) from these topics:
 	data-chart-type-polar-area-series.md
 	data-chart-type-polar-spline-area-series.md
 -->

 ## $PlatformShort$ Polar Spline Area Chart

+Polar Spline Area Charts belong to a group of polar charts and have a shape of a filled polygon, where vertices or corners are located at the polar (angle/radius) coordinates of data points and are connected by a curved spline and then filling the area represented by the connected points.
+The Polar Spline Area Chart uses the same concepts of data plotting as the Scatter Marker Chart, but instead wraps the points around a circle and fills in the area that is drawn, rather than stretching the points and area filled along a horizontal line.

 <!-- TODO copy and combine content (code snippets, iframes, description) from these topics:
 	data-chart-type-polar-area-series.md